Ductless Air Conditioner Cost

 Cost of the unit

-The installation costs must be considered in addition to the price of the ductless AC.
-The cost of installing a ductless air conditioner can vary widely based on the size of your house and the amount of units required to cool it.
-The number of indoor air handlers as well as outdoor condenser units will influence the total cost, as will any accessories and additional comfort features.
+In addition to the price of the ductless air conditioner, you should be aware of the cost of installation.
+They can vary greatly based on the size of your house and the number of units needed to cool it.
+The number of indoor air handlers as well as outdoor condenser units can affect the total cost, so will any other accessories and comfort features.

 Cost of installation